stevechanieee/-3-DockerSwarm_Kubernetes/README.md

 Kubernetes manages clusters (i.e., groups of containers).
 Each cluster has two constituent components: (1) control plane, and (2) worker nodes.
 Containers reside within the various worker nodes (each with its own Linux operating system).
 The control plane maintains the cluster’s state (e.g., which apps are running), whereas worker nodes handle the actual computational workload.

+The attention surrounding container orchestration has shifted from Docker to Kubernetes.
+In fact, Docker itself adopted Kubernetes and announced native support for Kubernetes at DockerCon Europe in Copenhagen on 17 October 2017.
+However, Docker's architecture enables users to select the desired orchestration engine (Docker Swarm, Kubernetes) at run time.